damirka/sui-notes/src/basic-syntax/assert-and-abort.md

 ## Further reading

-We suggest reading the [Better Error Handling](./../guides/better-error-handling.md) guide for more information on error handling in Move.
+We suggest reading the [Better Error Handling](./../guides/better-error-handling.md) guide to learn about best practices for error handling in Move.